raeufroushangar/multiple_sequence_alignment/README.md

 # Description:

-This repository contains scripts for multiple sequence alignment.
+This repository contains scripts for construct multiple sequence alignment using MUSCLE (MUltiple Sequence Comparison by Log-Expectation).

 ## Two Functions: